sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 If you are unable to use Helm to deploy, but still want to use Kubernetes, follow our [Kubernetes deployment documentation](kubernetes/index.md).

-More advanced customizations and use of Kubernetes without Helm both make it **necessary to have a team familiar with operating Kubernetes clusters**, including but not limited to the use of persistent storage.
+However, when using this option you will lose key advantages associated with our Helm deployment, including:

+- easier upgrade experience
+- -minimized surface area (generally less erro prone compared to making customizations)
+- a more curate admin experience

 If there is any doubt about your team's ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.

 ### [Docker Single Container](docker-single-container/index.md)

 The Docker Single container option is provided for **local proof-of-concept only** and is **not intended for testing or deployment at a pre-production/production level**.

-Some features, such as Code Insights, are not available when using this deployment type.
+Some features, such as [Code Insights](../../code_insights/index.md), are not available when using this deployment type.

 If you're just starting out and want the absolute quickest setup time, [try Sourcegraph Cloud](https://sourcegraph.com).